 Luxury: Trunk Hotel

-The TRUNK HOTEL is an awesome choice of a luxury hotel in Tokyo, Japan that is also eco-friendly thanks to a great recycling program and more.
+The TRUNK HOTEL is an awesome choice of luxury hotel in Tokyo, Japan, that is also eco-friendly thanks to a great recycling program and more.
 It may very well be the best place to stay in Tokyo overall.

 Mid-Range: Shibuya Granbell Hotel